log4jacob/Copy-Paste-noVNC-on-Proxmox/README.md

 # Copy-Paste-noVNC-on-Proxmox

-A simple script that allows you to paste clipboard text from your host machine into a Proxmox VM through the web-based noVNC console by middle-clicking anywhere inside the VM display window.
+Script that allows you to paste clipboard text from your host machine into a Proxmox VM through the web-based noVNC console by middle-clicking anywhere inside the VM display window.

 ---